We offer three easy ways to purchase your license:

 Fines for a violation of this section or any fish and wildlife law are doubled and assessed against the fully licensed adult hunter accompanying the mentored license hunter.
 Points for the violation(s) will be assessed against the fully licensed adult hunter.

-Any Vermont resident who is 65 or older may apply for a permanent license on our website, in person or through the mail to the Fish & Wildlife office for a one-time fee of $50.
+Any Vermont resident who is 65 or older may apply for a permanent license on our website, at a POS license agent, at our district offices or through the mail to the Fish & Wildlife office for a one-time fee of $50.

 If a permanent license holder wishes to hunt for a second or third archery deer, he/she must purchase the additional archery licenses.
 If waterfowl hunting, he/she must also purchase state and federal duck stamps and register with H.I.P. each year.